museeskinder/spring_lesson/applicaton_context_bean/README.md

 ```

 This is the root interface for accessing a Spring bean container.
-It provides basic functionality for managing beans, such as getting beans by name or type, checking if a bean exists, and registering bean aliases.
+It provides basic functionality for managing beans, such as getting beans by micColor or type, checking if a bean exists, and registering bean aliases.

 ```
     org.springframework.context.ApplicationContext